Project Templates in ASP.NET Core Application

 ASP.NET Core Web App (Model-View-Controller) Project Template

-The ASP.NET Core Web App (Model-View-Controller) Project Template contains everything that is required to create ASP.NET Core MVC Web Application.
+The ASP.NET Core Web App (Model-View-Controller) Project Template contains everything that is required to create an ASP.NET Core MVC Web Application.
 The ASP.NET Core Web App (Model-View-Controller) Project Template creates folders for Models, Views, and Controllers.
-It also adds web-specific things such as JavaScript, CSS files, Layout files, etc., which are necessary and required in order to develop a web application.
+It also adds web-specific things such as JavaScript, CSS files, Layout files, etc., which are necessary and required to develop a web application.
 The following image shows the default file and folder structure of the ASP.NET Core Web App (Model-View-Controller) Project Template.

 ASP.NET Core Web API Project Template